Steamopollys/Steamodded/README.md

 Instruction to compile the injector are provided into is dedicated directory.

-[WIP: Explaining how to decompile source game code and decompress it]

 ## License

 This project is licensed under the GNU General Public License.
 This ensures that the software is free to use, modify, and distribute.
 For more details, see the LICENSE file in the repository.